martinjohndyer/FAIR_Code_design/episodes/Writing_clean_code.md

 ::::::::::::::::::::::::::::::::::::: challenge

-What is this code doing?
+What is wrong with this code?
+Is it actually working?

 ``` python
 def   example_function(param1,param2):print(param1+param2*2, end=' ')